 The simultaneous rule generation and selection of Algorithm 1 brings multiple benefits.
 First, we do not generate the entire graph for every example in G. Nodes and edges are generated on demand, whenever the algorithm requires their navigation (Line 12).
 Rather than materializing the entire graph and then traversing it, our solution gradually materializes parts of the graph whenever they are needed for navigation (Lines 3 and 12).
-Second, the weight estimation leads to pruning unpromising rules.
-If a rule does not cover new elements in G and does not unbounded cover new elements in G, then it will be pruned.
+Second, the weight estimation prunes unpromising rules.
+If a rule does not cover new elements in G and does not unbounded cover new elements in V, then it is pruned.